Ruben P. Gonzalez

 - Two Steps One Sticker Program

 In an effort to prevent fraud and provide less clutter on windshields, the Texas Department of Motor Vehicles implemented the Two Step One Sticker Program.
-As of March 1, 2015, your vehicle will no longer be issued an inspection sticker and your registration sticker will serve as proof of inspection and registration.
-Your vehicle will still be required to be inspected 90 days before renewing your vehicle registration.
-Instead, you will be provided with the Vehicle Inspection Report (VIR) and charged $18.50.
-Upon renewing your vehicle registration you will need to provide the VIR receipt along with your renewal notice to the County Tax Assessor Collector’s Office and pay the applicable registration fees and the $8.25 State portion fee of the vehicle inspection.
+As of March 1, 2015, your vehicle is no longer issued an inspection sticker as your registration sticker serves as proof of inspection and registration.
+Your vehicle is still required to be inspected not more than 90 days before renewing your vehicle registration.
+Instead, you are provided with the Vehicle Inspection Report (VIR) and charged $18.50.
+Upon renewing your vehicle registration you will need to provide the VIR receipt along with your renewal notice to the County Tax Assessor-Collector's Office and pay the applicable registration fees and the $8.25 State portion fee of the vehicle inspection.

-As of March 1, 2016, all vehicles will then reflect the same expiration date for both the vehicle registration and inspection and every year thereafter the vehicle inspection must be performed at the minimum 90 days before obtaining your registration renewal for your vehicle.
+As of March 1, 2016, all vehicles will reflect the same expiration date for both the vehicle registration and inspection.
+Every year thereafter the vehicle inspection must be performed within 90 days before renewing the registration sticker.